briaugenreich/aws-certification-resources/study-material/phase1/08-29_introduction/README.md

 # August 29, 2020 - Introduction

 Summary:
 First session kick off!
-An intro to what the group is about, our goals, and flow for the next seven sessions.
+An intro to what the group is about, our goals, and flow for the next seven sessions
 Recommended study resources below and in slide presentation

 [Video Recording]()